DataToKnowledge/wheretolive.it/Readme.md

 ### Deploy

-1. run the command deplot.sh
+1. run the command deploy.sh
 2. tar the dist
 3. move to the servers
 4. untar the folder and cd inside
-5. build the docker `docker build -t data2knowledge/wtl-site:1.3.0 .`
+5. build the docker `docker build -t data2knowledge/wtl-site:1.3.1 .`
-6. run it `docker run -dt --name wtl-site data2knowledge/wtl-site:1.3.0`
+6. run it `docker run -dt --name wtl-site data2knowledge/wtl-site:1.3.1`